Just over an hour by ferry and about 22 miles southwest of Los Angeles sits Catalina Island or Santa Catalina Island as it is properly called.

 The snorkeling and scuba diving around the island is reportedly excellent.
 Waters are crystalline and marine life is diverse thanks to a confluence of currents.
 According to Mother Nature Network, Scuba diving magazine ranked the waters as the world’s healthiest marine environment – a big surprise to me considering the proximity to LA.
 There are a number of companies offering snorkeling and scuba tours on the island.

-And then there is the Casino Tour – which you MUST do!
+And then there is the Casino Tour on Catalina Island which is a MUST do!

 This was a lesson for me on when a casino is not a casino.